-A crossover uses something called unibody construction – this makes it lighter and have good fuel efficiency.
-Crossovers can be a variety of different sizes from subcompact to full-sized and are often called compact SUV or small-sized SUV.
+A crossover uses something called unibody construction – this makes it lighter and has good fuel efficiency.
+Crossovers can be a variety of different sizes from subcompact to full-sized and are often called compact SUVs or small-sized SUVs.

 Popular SUV models for leasing include the: Kia Sportage, Nissan Qashqai, Audi Q5 and Volkswagen Tiguan.
 Popular crossover models for leasing include the: Cupra Formentor, Volkswagen T-Roc, Range Rover Evoque and Mazda CX-30.

 Check out our list of SUV/Crossover car lease deals and find your favourite today.

 A cabriolet (or convertible) is a car body type that has a foldable or retractable roof.
 These roofs can either be soft tops (canvas or vinyl) or hard tops (plastic, aluminium or steel).
 They are usually two-door cars that share a lot of similarities to two-door coupe.

 Like the coupe, the cabriolet is quite spacious in the front but offers uncomfortable seating in the back – only suitable for passengers on short trips.
 Some convertibles out there are practical four-seaters great for families or elegant grand tourers.
 So, there is a cabriolet out there for everyone.
 If you want a car that is great for sunny weather, a convertible is for you.